 We also had some wonderful Poster Presentations in the Mezzanine on Saturday and Sunday from 17.30-18.30:

 Please scroll down and see our Conference Programme for Days 1,2 & 3.
 Please make sure to click on all the options to see the full range of events!

 Check out all the amazing speakers and presenters here on the website (don’t forget to click on their name to go straight to their biography).

 Drs.
-Arny and Amy Mindell will give the keynote speech on the first day of the conference, “Your World Leadership Pattern” (1 Hour Speech And Questions”.
-They will also host their own seminar on 3& 4th May , titled ‘Why Were You Born?
+Arny and Amy Mindell gave the keynote speech on the first day of the conference, “Your World Leadership Pattern” (1 Hour Speech And Questions” and held their own seminar on 3& 4th May , titled ‘Why Were You Born?
 Let’s Find Your Deepest Dream + True Spirit To Help Yourself + Our Troubled World ….’.
 Scroll down for further information on this exciting seminar.

 IAPOP is an international Association of practitioners of Process Oriented Psychology, who associate out of their shared values, vision and goals, as well as support for diversity, creativity, relationship and the exciting range of research and practice within our professional community.